The Dioscuri

 L. Caecilius Metellus

 The coin bears the signature of A. Postumius Sp. f.
 Albinus (A·ALBINVS·S·F) in the exergue.
+Although this specimen names A. Postumius Albinus on the reverse, the issue belongs to a joint college of three moneyers: Albinus, Malleolus, and Metellus.
 The notation "Sp. f."
 (Spuri filius) identifies him as the son of Sp.
 Postumius Albinus, consul in 110 BCE.
-His career ended violently: he likely fell at the Colline Gate around 82 BCE, when Sulla returned to seize Rome.
+He is plausibly, but not certainly, the Albinus killed at the Colline Gate in 82 BCE, when Sulla returned to seize Rome.
+(Appian Civil Wars, I.93) Crawford (RRC) identifies him as the father of the moneyer of Crawford denarius no. 372 in 81 BC.

 Reading the Obverse: Apollo, Star, and ROMA

-The obverse presents Apollo's head alongside a star and the legend ROMA - a conservative, stabilizing choice.
-ROMA asserts civic authority: the coin speaks for the community, not just the moneyer.
+The obverse presents Apollo's head alongside a star and the legend ROMA - can be read as a conservative, stabilizing choice.
+ROMA a symbol of civic authority.
 In a period of intensifying aristocratic competition, this emphasis on collective identity over individual ambition could be strategic.

-Apollo reinforces this message.
-He is a "high" civic god associated with order, correct ritual, and public health - ideologically stabilizing themes for a Republic under strain.
-The star functions both as a celestial sign (pairing with the reverse crescent) and likely as a control or issue marker; these interpretations are not mutually exclusive.
+Apollo could reinforce this message.
+He is a god associated with order, correct ritual, and public health - which would be ideologically relevant themes for a Republic under strain.

 Reading the Reverse: The Dioscuri at Lacus Iuturnae

 The reverse depicts the Dioscuri watering their horses at the Lacus Iuturnae, accompanied by a crescent and the moneyer's name in the exergue.
-This image deliberately invokes the Dioscuri epiphany tradition - the legendary moment when Castor and Pollux appeared at Lake Regillus to announce Rome's victory.
+This image deliberately invokes the Dioscuri epiphany tradition - the legendary moment when Castor and Pollux appeared after the victory at Lake Regillus at the Lacus Iuturnae in the forum to announce Rome's victory.

 Conclusion